• R Cookbook 2nd Edition

 R executes profile scripts when it starts allowing you to tweak the R configuration options.

-home directory (macOS, Linux, Unix) or your Documents directory (Windows).
-The script can call functions to customize your sessions, such as this
+You can create a profile script called .Rprofile and place it in your home directory (macOS, Linux, Unix) or your Documents directory (Windows).
+The script can call functions to customize your sessions, such as this simple script that sets two environment variables and sets the console prompt to R>:

 The profile script executes in a bare-bones environment, so there are limits on what it can do.
 Trying to open a graphics window will fail, for example, because the graphics package is not yet loaded.
 Also, you should not attempt long-running computations.